twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap01%zh.rst

             that never leaves.

    * - 英譯(Translated from the Pali by **Ven.
 Varado Bhikkhu** ) [9]_
-     - **  1.
-Twinned Verses**
+     - **1. Twinned Verses**

        | **1**  Mind precedes created things;
        | Mind’s their chief, from mind they spring.
        | With tainted mind who speaks or acts,
        | Pain trails that man like the wheel trails ox-tracks.

    * - 英譯(Translated from the Pali by Friedrich Max Müller) [10]_
-     - Chapter I: The Twin-Verses
+     - **Chapter I: The Twin-Verses**

        1 All that we are is the result of what we have thought: it is founded on our thoughts, it is made up of our thoughts.
 If a man speaks or acts with an evil thought, pain follows him, as the wheel follows the foot of the ox that draws the carriage.

+   * - 英譯(Cited from DLMBS) [12]_
+     - **Chapter 1: The Pairs**

+       | **DhP 1**
+       | All mental phenomena are preceded by mind,
+       | Mind is their master, they are produced by mind.
+       | If somebody speaks or acts
+       | With a corrupted mind,
+       | Hence suffering follows him,
+       | Like the wheel the foot of the bearing animal.
+[DLMBSFn-V001]_

    * - 巴利註解漢譯 [11]_
      - 請參考 `巴利《法句經》註解　漢譯　一、雙品 (The Pairs) Dhp.
 001 <{filename}../dhA/dhA-chap01%zh.rst#dhp001>`__